 During my last big grocery shop, my sister tagged along to keep my daughter and I company.
 I spent waaaaay more than necessary and probably grabbed too much, but of course with all the sales, it is hard to pass up.

 One of the items I did grab was a spaghetti squash.
 I usually save them for winter meals, but my husband had been talking about wanting lighter meals that were still filling, so I decided to pick one up.
-It was perfect timing because my sister did the honours of cooking it in the oven and then removing all the seeds for me.
+It was perfect timing because my sister did the honors of cooking it in the oven and then removing all the seeds for me.
 Win, win!
 She is also weird and loves to chop things, so I handed over my pineapple to be lovingly cubed.
 And after all that (okay, sounds like nothing, but we probably went to 3-4 grocery stores for sales,) I still managed to whip up this amazing stuffed spaghetti squash with tomato and ground beef!

 I have had spaghetti squash before but kept the ingredients separate.
 When I came across Megan's recipe at With Salt and With I knew I needed to create my own stuffed spaghetti squash!
 Personally, I love her addition of artichokes and yogurt, but I thought my sister was eating this meal and I didn't see my sister digging into the artichokes (who does not like artichokes?!)
 Turns out she totally bailed on me!
 Nonetheless, I was so impressed by the outcome!